 We want our impact on the environment to be positive.
 That’s why we’re always looking for ways to do more.

 When planning works, we undertake environmental and heritage assessments.
 These are used to identify potential impacts on the environment during design and construction.
 For many of our projects, we build environmental management into the planning stage with early project input and dedicated environmental management plans.

-We are committed to responding effectively to climate change, through our climate change strategy.
+We are committed to responding effectively to climate change through our climate change strategy.
 It touches on all aspects of our business with a focus on reducing greenhouse gas emissions, adapting to climate change, and contributing to climate change research.
-Supplying water from recycled and desalinated sources are just two ways we are future-proofing your water.
+Supplying water from recycled and desalinated sources are just some of the ways we are future-proofing your water.

 We have been measuring our overall greenhouse gas emissions for nearly 20 years, and report this data to the Federal government every year.
-This helps us manage our greenhouse gas emissions to stay on track to meet our reduction target of less than 40 per cent of 1990s greenhouse gas emission levels by 31 December 2050.
+This helps us manage our greenhouse gas emissions to stay on track to meet our reduction targets by 2030.